 A little over 18 months ago, Hansi Flick was still running the sports shop he owns in the small German town of Bammental.
-Since then he has gone from Bayern Munich assistant to head coach to sextuple-winning mastermind in the space of a few short months.
+Since then he has gone from Bayern Munich assistant to hugely decorated club legend and future Germany head coach.

 And as much as that sounds like a rags-to-riches fairytale, to call it such would be to do Flick a disservice.
 Instead, his story is a rather less glamorous one of hard work, experience and learning - but is no less interesting for it.